stevenworthington/dss-powersim/02_simulation.Rmd

-# Simulation-Based Power Analysis
+# Simulation

 ## Customization

 Formulas often do not exist to calculate power for the effect of interest and therefore canned functions/programs/macros may not be available.
-For some studies, such as those involving complex study designs or those using mixed effects models for inference, we must therefore rely on simulation to provide a means of customizing estimates of power for our current situation.
+For some studies, such as those involving complex study designs or those using mixed effects models for inference, we must therefore rely on simulation to provide a means of generating customized estimates of power for our current situation.

 The basic idea is to simulate running our study many times and calculate the proportion of times we reject the null hypothesis.
 This proportion provides an estimate of power.
 Generating a dataset and running an analysis for the hypothesis test is part of the simulation.
 Randomness is introduced into the process during dataset generation.